CarlOsito16/CarlOsito16/README.md

-## Hi there 👋
+## Hi there 👋✨

 I am a career switcher with HR domains to Data Science and AI.

-After completing my first year in Thailand 🇹🇭, I am currently joining dual-degree Master program in Data Science in France 🇫🇷, and will start my internship with a start-up company in Paris from February 2023.
+After completing my first year in Thailand 🇹🇭, I received a scholarship and am doing a dual-degree Master program in Data Science in France 🇫🇷
+Starting from February 2023, I am so excited to be joining a startup as AI developer in Paris ✨

 Despite my newly found interest and experience in this field, I am proud to have accomplished multiple projects related to data science as follows: